 Loosen a tight lock nut on a faulty faucet

 Even more infuriating is waiting for the repairman to fix the problem.
 The plumber who comes to fix your pipes is going to cost you something, that's a fact.
-The thing is that sometimes it's possible for you to fix your own faucet and not have to pay the piper so to speak.
+The thing is that sometimes it's possible for you to fix your own faucet and not have to pay the piper, so to speak.
 Here are a few tips on how to fix your own faucet -- DIY style!

-- 1Inspect your Faucet.You have to make sure that your faucet will be able to withstand another troubleshooting.
+- 1Inspect your Faucet.You have to make sure that your faucet will be able to withstand work.
 Too much rust, grime or mildew on the faucet can indicate that it is beyond help.
 To inspect it, try bending the metal pipe near the faucet, or scrape some rust off it so that you can see the condition of your faucet before you begin loosening anything.Advertisement

 - 2Hammer or Unhinge Faucet.One of the most reliable ways of loosening a tight lock nut is by hammering it.
-This method can sometimes instantly loosen the lock and allow you to manually unscrew it.
+This method can sometimes loosen the lock instantly and allow you to manually unscrew it.
 Otherwise you can use a wrench to loosen the lock, breaking off any rust that has accumulated therein.
 Be careful though, as both these methods can damage your faucet.Advertisement

 - 4Soak the Nut in Water.If the nut you are loosening is covered with crumbly bits of rust or yellow streaks, which show corrosion, soak it in water and just scrub the corroded parts.
 You can also use soapy water for easier scrubbing.
 After this, dry the area and spray a lubricant, like Liquid Wrench, as close to the tight lock as possible and turn hard.
 For better results you can apply the oil and leave it on for 24 hours.
 This will give the oil more time to perform.Advertisement